c4tom/DreamDevBox/docs/intermediate/email-catch-all.rst

 .. include:: /_includes/figures/devilbox/devilbox-intranet-emails.rst

-In the above image from the intranet you can see that all emails sent to whatever recipient have been caught by the Devilbox and are available to be read.
+In the above image from the intranet you can see that all emails sent to whatever recipient have been caught by the DreamDevBox and are available to be read.

 MailHog
 =======

-Instead of using the very basic Devilbox intranet UI for emails, you can also enable MailHog and use this to view sent email.s
+Instead of using the very basic DreamDevBox intranet UI for emails, you can also enable MailHog and use this to view sent email.s

 .. seealso:: :ref:`custom_container_enable_mailhog`